Abuse | Child Abuse | Child Abuse in an Educational Setting

 Mandated Training Related to Child Abuse

-New York State Office of Children and Family Services (OCFS) Preventing Child Abuse
+NYS Office of Children and Family Services Resources

 Report of Suspected Child Abuse or Maltreatment (LDSS-2221A)

-This written report is to be filed with the appropriate local CPS.
+The LDSS-2221A form is to be completed and filed with the appropriate local CPS.
 Mandated reporters may request the address of the investigative district from the SCR’s child protective specialist at the time of the oral report to the SCR.
-LDSS-2221A is available in multiple languages.
+The form is available in multiple languages.

 Summary Guide for Mandated Reporters in NYS